Think of it as a cross between a grade for how you’ve been handling borrowing and a prediction for how well you’ll manage a loan in the future

 It’s important to maintain your credit score – but in order to do that, you’ll need to know what improves and what hurts your credit history.
 Once you know this, you’ll be able to take steps to improve your credit score and increase your chances of getting credit.

-We’ll start with the things that damage your credit score.
+We’ll start with the things that can improve your credit score.

 Your credit score will be lower if you: